Colin St John Wilson: Pallant House Gallery

-Wilson returned to Cambridge to become Professor of Architecture in 1975, stepping into shoes vacated by the early death of William Howell.
-He was a Fellow at Pembroke College, Cambridge, from 1977 to his death in 2007.
-He retired in 1989, becoming a professor emeritus.
+Unrealized designs

+Wilson was commissioned to design the proposed Liverpool Civic and Social Centre, but the building was never finished, being deemed "fascist" by the council.

+He also designed an extension for the British Museum, although only a reduced version of the scheme was partially realized.

+Professional service and awards

 He became a trustee of the Tate Gallery in 1974, and a trustee of the National Gallery in 1977, retiring from both positions in 1980.
 He was a member of the Royal Institute of British Architects and the Royal Academy.
-He was knighted in 1998 for services to architecture, and was an Honorary Fellow at Churchill College from 1998 to 2007.
+He was knighted in the 1998 New Year Honours for services to architecture, and was an Honorary Fellow at Churchill College from 1998 to 2007.
 He received honorary doctorates from the universities of Cambridge, Essex and Sheffield.
 He was a visiting professor at Yale four times (1960, 1964, 1983 and 2000) and at MIT from 1970 to 1972.

+Publications

-He published two theoretical works, Architectural Reflections in 1992 and The Other Tradition of Modern Architecture in 1995, and The Artist at Work, on Michael Andrews and William Coldstream, in 1999.
+Wilson published two theoretical works, Architectural Reflections in 1992 and The Other Tradition of Modern Architecture in 1995, and The Artist at Work, on Michael Andrews and William Coldstream, in 1999.